Zacaria/apidays-2023/docs/Presentation.md

 ---

-## Tools
+### Tools

 - cargo test : IT, UT
 - cargo fmt
 - cargo bench
-- clippy
+- clippy : lint
-- bacon
+- bacon : reload
-- rust-analyzer
+- rust-analyzer : IDE developer experience

+note:

+cargo brings almost all the tools you need

+There is no debate over which tool, or formatting standard to use

 ----